North Korea: New Watered-Down Sanctions Leave Lifelines in Place

 MIN READSep 12, 2017 | 00:56 GMT

-Just over a week after North Korea's test of a nuclear device, the United States has secured a fresh set of U.N. sanctions against the country.
-The speed with which the United Nations Security Council adopted these measures is unprecedented — sanctions on North Korea ordinarily take weeks of back and forth with China, North Korea's main defender, as well as consultations with Russia.
-U.S. Ambassador to the United Nations Nikki Haley even thanked China, in particular Chinese President Xi Jinping.
+Just over a week after North Korea's test of a nuclear device [LINK North Korea's Sixth Nuclear Test Is Its Biggest], the United States has secured a fresh set of U.N. sanctions on the country.
+The speed with which the U.N.
+Security Council adopted these measures is unprecedented -- sanctions on North Korea ordinarily take weeks of back and forth [LINK North Korea: New U.N.
+Sanctions Will Not Discourage Nuclear Development] with China, North Korea's main defender, as well as consultations with Russia.
+U.S. Ambassador to the United Nations Nikki Haley thanked China, in particular Chinese President Xi Jinping.
 The new U.N. sanctions will bite deeper into the North Korean economy than those past, but fall short of the sweeping measures included in a version leaked Sept.
-7.
+7....